 Rethinking Physician Compensation

-As reform moves toward value over volume and healthcare leaders take on increasingly complex payment and reimbursement plans, they struggle to align the physicians within their organizations to their system’s financial and quality goals, while balancing the ever increasing demands and stresses on physicians and their patient care teams.
-Physicians and advanced practice providers are crucial to every performance, quality, safety, care utilization and patient satisfaction goals.
-These factors significantly affect an organization’s financial viability, which is why providers’ compensation must be aligned with them.
+As value-driven growth models replace fee-for-service payment plans, healthcare organizations are taking on increasingly complex payment and reimbursement plans.
+Leaders are struggling to align their system’s financial and quality goals with those of physicians, while balancing the increasing demands and stresses on physicians and their patient care teams.
+Physicians and advanced practice providers are crucial to performance, quality, safety, care utilization and patient satisfaction goals, all of which impact an organization’s financial viability.
+This is why providers’ compensation must be aligned with them.
 In addition, our research shows that providers are less likely to burn out when mutual goals have been established between them and their health systems.
-But, that is just part of the story when it comes to compensation planning.

 Compensation Structure Versus Organizational Culture

-The right compensation plan framework is an important component to becoming a high performing physician organization.
-It provides a tangible and aligned structure for a winning patient-provider-system-payer strategy.
-Creating a unified plan also helps integrate providers with each other and with the system—culturally, financially and clinically—via a common core that functions across multiple departments, yet, is flexible enough to contain specific departmental metrics, variables and incentives.
-Ultimately, this framework should facilitate a bridge to more risk-based population healthcare delivery as you gradually realign measures, metrics and compensation to suit shifting value-based care models.
+The right compensation plan framework is an important component to becoming a high-performing physician organization.
+It provides a tangible and aligned structure for a winning strategy that benefits patients, providers and payers.
+Creating a unified plan also helps integrate providers with each other and with the system via a common core that functions across multiple departments, but is flexible enough to contain specific departmental metrics, variables and incentives.
+Ultimately, this framework should facilitate a bridge to a more risk based, population health focused care delivery system as you gradually realign measures, metrics and compensation to value-driven growth models.

 Alignment Among Many Sectors

-- Patients, consumers, the community- Encompassing population health, which determines what the prevalent chronic and acute illnesses in your market are, the rise of consumerism, emerging patient access channels (for example, telehealth and retail clinics), and the impact of self-payers.
+- Patients, consumers, community: Encompassing population health, which determines what the prevalent chronic and acute illnesses in your market are, the rise of consumerism, multiple patient access channels including telehealth and retail clinics, and the impact of self-payers.

-- Health Systems- Representing the continuum of care across the delivery system, from hospitals, academic medical centers, ambulatory practices and post-acute environments.
+- Health systems: Representing the continuum of care across the delivery system including hospitals, academic medical centers, ambulatory practices and post-acute environments.

 Overall Market Dynamics

-There has been a marked shift of independent medical groups to hospital-employed/owned physician organizations in the last decade and a half, and the trend continues.
-Mergers and acquisitions also create their own compensation dynamics.
+There has been a marked shift from independent medical groups to hospital-employed/owned physician organizations in the last fifteen years and the trend continues.2 Mergers and acquisitions create their own compensation dynamics.
 Often these deals are done one at a time, without a complete evaluation of the strategic goals and return on investment of all parties.

-Physician organizations acquired in this way are promised autonomy, but since their legacy compensation plans often come with them, they are less inclined to embrace the parent health system compensation structure.
+Physician organizations acquired in this way are promised autonomy, but since their legacy compensation plans often come with them, they are less inclined to embrace the parent health system’s compensation structure.
 The misalignment perpetuates itself as systems grow and acquire more medical groups.
-Though hospitals no longer employ physicians to increase admissions and gain favorable reimbursement rates for hospital-based services, the shift in focus from fee-for-service to value-based care is just that—still in transition.
-For compensation planning, there is a compelling need to recognize the impact that an evolving organizational structure has on staff and continue to develop models that reward quality and cost reductions.
-Many healthcare organizations, however, are at varying points organizationally and strategically in compensation planning.
+Though hospitals no longer employ physicians to increase admissions and gain favorable reimbursement rates for hospital-based services, the shift from fee-for-service to value-driven growth creates a new dynamic.
+For compensation planning, there is a need to recognize the impact that an evolving organizational structure has on staff and continue to develop models that reward quality and cost reductions.

 Impact of Physician Burnout

-Relentless changes and the uncertainties of industry reform are driving these providers to join hospital environments because they no longer want the administrative details of owning a practice and they prefer medicine to business.1 But, when they make the move, they discover that they are needed as leaders on the business side of healthcare after all.
-They discover that it is about more than compensation.
+Relentless changes and the uncertainties of industry reform are driving physicians to join hospital groups because they no longer want the administrative details of owning a practice and they prefer medicine to business.
+However, when physicians make the move, they discover that they are needed as leaders on the business side of healthcare.

-Healthcare system leaders are realizing that getting physicians to align strategically with goals to improve key performance areas such as revenue, care redesign, and efficiency, but ignoring burnout, limits any physician engagement.3 A variety of strategies can combat the problem, such as addressing the problem through education and onboarding activities, working on patient care teams with non-physician providers to help spread out work and documentation.
-Additionally, training physicians to become team leaders and helping physician organizations become more successful in lowering costs and improving quality of care.
+Healthcare system leaders are realizing the importance of getting physicians to align strategically with goals to improve key performance areas such as revenue, care redesign and efficiency, but ignoring burnout limits any physician engagement.4 A variety of strategies can combat the problem including education and onboarding activities, working on patient care teams with non-physician providers to help spread out work and documentation, training physicians to become team leaders, and helping physician organizations become more successful in lowering costs and improving quality of care.

-Also critical to understanding the relationship between performance expectations/compensation and how physician organizations can become disconnected from the health system is the financial affordability concept outlined in Figure 1 below.
+Critical to understanding the relationship between performance expectations/compensation and how physician organizations can become disconnected from the health system is the financial affordability of physicians that can be assessed by looking at total compensation in comparison to productivity (Figure 1).
 Although health systems recruit, retain and incentivize physicians for any number of clinical or strategic reasons, it is important to continuously evaluate the relationship between productivity and compensation.

-Physicians who belong to high performing organizations have significant impact on their health systems— operationally and clinically— making for strong partnerships and improved financial performance.
+Physicians who belong to high-performing organizations significantly impact their health systems both operationally and clinically.
+This makes for strong partnerships and improved financial performance.
 In our definition, high performing physician organizations must have sustainable performance as it relates to compensation across these key dimensions:

 - Effective governance and management structure to successfully develop and implement a leading practice compensation model